Looking for the best way to make your next Asian meal? For the easiest and most authentic cookware, you need to get yourself a wok.

 Aluminum also has a shiny and clean look to it and these woks are nontoxic and scratch-resistant.
 The material is great for searing and browning.
 However, they tend to stick faster than other pans.

 If you are accustomed to using non-stick pans in your kitchen, this might be an option for you.

 Non-stick pans tend to be easier to clean and require less oil for the food, yet the material is more delicate.

 If maintained properly, it avoids any sticking of foods, especially chicken and beef.

 There’s always an electric version available when it comes to cookware (electric skillet, anyone?), and woks aren’t any different.
-For anyone that has limited cooking space or that wants a portable wok, the electric wok is the type for you.
+For anyone who has limited cooking space or who wants a portable wok, the electric wok is the type for you.